-7. FLIGHT CONDITIONS:
+6. FLIGHT CONDITIONS:

 - a.
 All flight operations must be conducted during daylight hours in visual meteorological conditions (VMC), including cloud clearance minimums as specified in § 91.155.
 Flight operation in instrument meteorological conditions (IMC) is not permitted. - b.
 The UA is prohibited from aerobatic flight, that is, an intentional maneuver involving an abrupt change in the UA's attitude, an abnormal acceleration, or other flight action not necessary for normal flight (§ 91.303). - c.
 Flight operations must not involve carrying hazardous material or the dropping of any objects or external stores. - d.
-The UA and chase aircraft shall have strobe/anti-collision lights illuminated during all flight operations. - e.
-The UA must be equipped with, and operate, an approved Mode C altitude encoding transponder during all flight operations.
+The UA and chase aircraft shall be equipped with operable strobe/anti-collision lights and shall be illuminated during operations. - e.
+The UA must be equipped with, and operate, an approved Mode C altitude encoding transponder during all flight operations. - f.

-- f.
 The chase aircraft transponder must be on standby while performing chase operation flight with the UA.
 In the event of UA transponder failure, the chase aircraft will operate the transponder in Mode C. - g.
 In the event of transponder failure on either the UA or the chase aircraft, the UA must conclude all flight operations and expeditiously return to its base of operations within the prescribed limitations of this authorization. - h.
-Raytheon must request the issuance of a Notice to Airman (NOTAM) through the Prescott Automated Flight Service Station at least twenty-four 24 hours prior to flight operation. - i.
-Each UA shall be operated by only one control station at a time.
-A control station may not be used to operate multiple UA.
+Raytheon must request the issuance of a Notice to Airman (NOTAM) through the Prescott Automated Flight Service Station at least twenty-four 24 hours prior to flight operation.

-8. FLIGHT TERMINATION & LOST LINK PROCEDURES:
+7. FLIGHT TERMINATION & LOST LINK PROCEDURES:

 - a.
-In accordance with Raytheon Program Letter dated March 17, 2008, flight termination must be initiated at any point that safe operation of the UA cannot be maintained. - b.
-In the event of lost link, the UA must provide a means of automatic recovery that ensures airborne operations are predictable and that the UA remains within the Primary Containment Area.
+In accordance with Raytheon Program Letter, dated February 21, 2007, flight termination must be initiated at any point that safe operation of the UA cannot be maintained. - b.
+In the event of lost link, the UA must provide a means of automatic recovery that ensures airborne operations are predictable and that the UA remains within the Primary Containment

+Area.
 The chase aircraft/Observer will be immediately notified of the lost link condition and the expected UA response.

-9. MAINTENANCE:
+8. MAINTENANCE: